Back to the Beach: Production

 The film was the idea of Frankie Avalon and was in development for a number of years.
 He hired several screenwriters and shopped the screenplay around town.
 Paramount was attracted to the project but did not like the script.
 Because Orion Pictures owned the rights to the original AIP "beach party movies", Paramount wanted to make (in the words of one spokesperson) "an entirely original screenplay not based on any prior beach movies.
 It parodies all beach movies."

 Writer-director James Komack shared the same agent as Avalon; when he became attached Paramount agreed to finance.
 Komack stated:

 I met with Ned Tanen (Paramount's production chief) and we agreed it would be about a middle-age marital life crisis which, through a series of happy events, allows the couple to recapture their youth and renew the relationship.
 Eventually, they wanted a picture I couldn't deliver.
 They wanted to camp it up and I felt it wasn't necessary.

 Eventually Paramount hired Lyndall Hobbs to direct; she had never made a feature before but had directed numerous music videos.
 Various writers were hired, seventeen in all, including Jeff Buhia & Steve Zacharias, Robert Kaufman, David Obst and Bill Norton Jr. This cost an estimated $2 million in writer's fees.

 Funicello called it her favourite filmmaking experience since Babes in Toyland.
-However it was during the making of the movie she first started developing symptoms of MS.
+It was during the making of the movie, however, that she began to develop symptoms of multiple sclerosis.

 Reception

-Rotten Tomatoes gives the film a rating of 76% from 17 reviews.
+Rotten Tomatoes gives the film a rating of 78% from 18 reviews.